-Acquisition of Timiskaming, Pikoo and Qilalugaq Diamond Projects, Canada
+Qilalugaq, Pikoo and Timiskaming Diamond Projects, Canada

-On March 14, 2013, the Company announced that it had entered into an assignment agreement with 0954506 B.C.
-Ltd. ("BCCo") under which BCCo agreed to assign and transfer to the Company all of BCCo's interest and obligations in certain option agreements to earn an 80% interest in the Timiskaming, Pikoo and Qilalugaq diamond projects.
-As of March 14, 2013, Stornoway Diamond Corporation was the holder of a 100% interest in all three projects and had granted BCCo options to acquire the 80% interests in the projects.
+On March 14, 2013, the Company entered into an assignment agreement with 0954506 B.C.
+Ltd. ("BCCo") under which BCCo agreed to assign and transfer to the Company all of BCCo's interest and obligations in separate option agreements to earn an 80% interest in the Timiskaming, Pikoo and Qilalugaq diamond projects.
+At that time, Stornoway Diamond Corporation was the holder of a 100% interest in all three projects and had granted BCCo options to acquire the 80% interests in the projects.
 BCCo is a private company controlled by Eira M. Thomas.
 Ms. Thomas is the daughter of D. Grenville Thomas, Chairman and a director of the Company.

 On April 29, 2013 the Company announced the closing of the assignment agreement including the payment to BCCo of \$20,000 and the issuance to BCCo of 500,000 transferrable share purchase warrants.
 Each share purchase warrant entitles the holder to acquire one common share of the Company at a price of \$0.25 for a period of five years.
-The warrants will only become exercisable if the Company exercises an option to earn an interest in at least one of the Qilalugaq, Pikoo and Timiskaming projects (complete).
+The warrants became exercisable when the Company exercised the option to earn an interest in the Timiskaming projects (see below).

 With closure of the assignment, the Company retains options to earn an 80% interest in each of the Qilalugaq, Pikoo and Timiskaming diamond properties by completing exploration work programs (each an "option work program") on each of the projects.
-If the Company completes an option work program and provides notice to Stornoway of its intent to vest an 80% interest in a project, Stornoway will have a one-time right (the "Back-in Right") to buy-back a 20% interest in the project by paying to the Company an amount equal to three times the costs incurred in connection with the applicable option work program.
-Upon earn-in by the Company in a project, the Company and Stornoway will form a joint venture for the purpose of further exploration of the project, and the interests would be 80% the Company and 20% Stornoway, unless Stornoway exercises the Back-In Right, in which case the interest would 60% the Company and 40% Stornoway.
+If the Company completes an option work program and provides notice to Stornoway of its intent to vest an 80% interest in a project, Stornoway will have a one-time right (the "Back-in Right") to buy-back an additional 20% interest in the project by paying to the Company an amount equal to three times the costs incurred in connection with the applicable option work program.
+Upon earn-in by the Company in a project, the Company and Stornoway will form a joint venture for the purpose of further exploration of the project, and the interests would be 80% to the Company and 20% to Stornoway, unless Stornoway exercises the Back-In Right, in which case the interest would be 60% to the Company and 40% to Stornoway.